 Eliminating PVC and other plastics in tablet packs

-Calling all pharma, consumer health, and FMCG businesses—join the PA/PulPac Blister Pack Collective to create the world’s first planet-friendly, dry molded fibre tablet blister pack.
+Calling all pharma, consumer health, and FMCG businesses—join the Blister Pack Collective from PA and PulPac to create the world’s first planet-friendly, Dry Molded Fiber tablet blister pack.

-The PA/PulPac tablet blister pack collective utilises Dry Molded Fiber (DMF) technology to develop blister packs that eliminate or minimise the use of plastics in over-the-counter prescription drugs and nutraceuticals.
+The Blister Pack Collective utilises Dry Molded Fiber (DMF) technology to develop blister packs that eliminate or minimise the use of plastics in over-the-counter prescription drugs and nutraceuticals.

 DMF technology significantly reduces the use of plastics and water, cutting carbon emissions.
 The process is designed to be high speed and low cost, using a proprietary process to create highly versatile tablet arrays that match the pitch design and tablet count of commodity PVC, providing a like-for-like, scalable solution.

 Join the collective

 PA and PulPac have seeded the collective and developed the underlying technology needed to bring a functioning DMF tablet blister pack to life.
 We now have the first proof of concept to demonstrate viability.